Updates

 See the surprising story of Cady Way below…

 Our big event to fund the Cady Way Revitalization Project is this Sunday, February 23 at Primrose Lanes sports bar.
 The silent auction is now open, so check it out.
-While the auction is accompanying our fundraising event at Primrose Lanes, you DO NOT have to be present at the event to bid and win an auction item.
+While the auction is accompanying our fundraising event at Primrose Lanes.

 We chose Primrose Lanes Sports Bar as the fundraising venue for a very specific reason—not only is it a fabulous place but it has a direct tie-in to Cady Way Pool.
 Get ready for a doozy of a story to see how they are intertwined!